-It is possible to specify a third argument to S3 method, the function to be used as the method, for example
+It is possible to specify a third argument to S3method, the function to be used as the method, for example when print.check\so\symbols is not needed.

-'''

-S3method(print, check_so_symbols, .print.via.format) when print.check_so_symbols is not needed.
+S3method(print, check\so\symbols, .print.via.format)

-'''

 As from R 3.6.0 one can also use S3method() directives to perform delayed registration.
 With function gen.cls will get registered as an S3 method for class cls and generic gen from package pkg only when the namespace of pkg is loaded.
-This can be employed to deal with situations where the method is not "immediately" needed, and having to pre-load the namespace of pkg (and all its strong dependencies) in order to perform immediate registration is considered too operous
+This can be employed to deal with situations where the method is not "immediately" needed, and having to pre-load the namespace of pkg (and all its strong dependencies) in order to perform immediate registration is considered too onerous.